MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 All gerbers and source files can be found in this repo, as this project is fully open source.
 Technical documentation of the board can be found in the Technical folder.

-## Disclaimer
+## Important Things Before You Start

+1) To make this game, you need to have an original Game Boy game that uses an MBC3 mapper chip. <a href="https://catskull.net/gb-rom-database/">You can find a list of games and their mappers here</a>.
+Use the search function.
+2) You will need to remove the MBC3 from your donor cartridge for use on this board.
+This will require a hot air rework station or a hot plate.
+There's a list below of other parts you can re-use from the donor cartridge.
+3) When soldering parts on, it's a good idea to put kapton tape or otherwise cover the bottom cartridge edge.
+You do not want to get solder on the cartridge contacts.
-I am not responsible for any damage you do to your self or your property.
+4) I am not responsible for any damage you do to your self or your property.
 I do not guarantee design compatibility.
 You may encounter issues with certain games!
 Attempt this project at your own risk.

-If you are using this board to make games other than for personal use, you must have permission from the originator to use and distribute any ROM images or other related material.
+5) If you are using this board to make games other than for personal use, you must have permission from the originator to use and distribute any ROM images or other related material.
 You are responsible for making sure you adhere to any license requirements.

-DO NOT use my circuit boards for profiting from stolen work - this especially includes homebrew content, ROM hacks, and using fan-made labels without permission from the originator.
+DO NOT use my circuit boards for profiting from stolen work - this especially includes homebrew content, ROM hacks, and using fan-made labels without permission from the originator. **Support original creators!**

 **Please note that version 1.3 is technically untested, however, the only consequential change is an additional 0.25 mm on the bottom of the board edge for better fitment, so I don't expect issues.**